22i/Minetest-mod-ideas/README.md

 -Slimes change in size as they absorb items
 By absorbing, I really mean Pick up.
 If a Small slime were to pick up say...
 5 items, it'd grow to the next size.
 If a medium sized slime were to pick up about 20 items, it'd grow to the largest size.

+-Jack o laterns / pumpkins should scare away animals to protect your nice garden.
+As said in the title, it would look nice when you place a pumpkin on a fence.
+It scares away animals (like sheep) that are eating your grass and/or destroying your nice farm.
+It could maybe work with some mobs too like scaring away endermans or something.

-NEW FEATURES
+# NEW FEATURES

 -Snow and wool should reduce fall damage, like hay.
 Considering in 1.9 Hay bales, now reduce 80% of damage when falling in them, many other soft blocks were forgotten :/ Also, Snow and wool should do the same...
 Those are very soft blocks in the real world (so is hay) and falling into snow, would cushion your fall, same as if you fell on wool, this would be nice for parkour, maps, or if you fell out of your ice castle, you wont die of fall damage!
 Landing on end rods and single iron bars, increase fall damage.
 Hay bales already decrease damage taken by fall damage, so why not have some blocks that increase fall damage?
 This would be a fresh mechanic the game has never seen before in vanilla.

--Jack o laterns / pumpkins should scare away animals to protect your nice garden.
-As said in the title, it would look nice when you place a pumpkin on a fence.
-It scares away animals (like sheep) that are eating your grass and/or destroying your nice farm.
-It could maybe work with some mobs too like scaring away endermans or something.

 -Custom blocks
 A new item called paint buckets can be crafted by surrounding a bucket with the colored dye you want the paint to be.
 There is also a plain white block called a: canvas block, and when you right click it you can use paint buckets to paint the new block pixel by pixel or make all sides identical!